Graduate Program Policies

 Students interested in an independent study are required to discuss their proposed independent study with an EMCON graduate faculty member prior to engaging in an independent study course.
 In order to register for an independent study the following requirements must be met:

-1. Complete the Independent Study/Practicum Enrollment form.
-You must have the name and email of your Faculty Sponsor.
+- Complete the appropriate Independent Study/Practicum Enrollment form.
+You must have the name and email address of your Faculty Sponsor.

 Online Courses and Posting Requirements